GoogleContainerTools/skaffold/DEVELOPMENT.md

 1. Ensure the commit message(s) describe what issue you are fixing and how you are fixing it (include references to [issue numbers](https://help.github.com/articles/closing-issues-using-keywords/) if appropriate)
+1. Add unit tests.
+Unit test coverage should increase or stay the same with every PR.
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)

 ### Reviews